 First comes a distributive mechanism under the EQUITY equation, a new income tax structure that attempts to solve the problems of maximum wage policies, wealth taxes, and other redistributive systems under capitalism.
 It is extremely simple, and takes the place of all federal income taxes (goodbye 1040, and all your complicated schedules!).
 It also provides built-in incentives for self-actualization and education that recognize the innovations and breakthroughs in productivity that come from the chasing of “the American dream” and the Platonic ideal of “meritocracy.”
 Great advancements in technologies have been achieved because of entrepreneurial spirit and the gamification of rewards, and we do not want to block that flow of energy.
 If the EQUITY system is too radical, there is a much simpler solution that will not be as forceful in its progressive distribution, but easier to imagine being implemented: the simple curve tax.

 Unfortunately, the ideals of liberal meritocracy have increasingly failed by their own standards.
 Raj Chetty, et. al. have studied social mobility since 1940 and have found that the American dream has faded into myth as intergenerational social mobility steadily diminishes.
-I am fortunate that, as a gen-xer (and a white one at that), my parents made it under the wire in the socioeconomic system of the 1960s and 1970s where they were able to take advantage of a generous social safety net, scholarships and later pensions from the United States Army, and with hard work and dedication—and some intergenerational wealth transfer from family—they were able to build wealth and help put me and my siblings through college as they themselves rose from lower to upper middle class.
-The parents of my own generation and those of my younger siblings are finding it increasingly difficult to offer a better life for their kids than their parents had.
-For many people, especially People of Color, the path has been almost completely gated off.
+I am fortunate that, as a gen-xer (and a white male one at that), my parents made it under the wire in the socioeconomic system of the 1960s and 1970s where they were able to take advantage of a generous social safety net, scholarships and pensions from the United States Army, and with hard work and dedication—and some intergenerational wealth transfer from family—they were able to build wealth and help put me and my siblings through college as they themselves rose from lower to upper middle class.
+Unfortunately, the newly minted parents of my own generation and those of my younger siblings are finding it increasingly difficult to offer a better life for their kids than their parents had.
+For many people, especially People of Color, the path has been almost completely shut off.

 Within the new system of democratic terrametrism, the promise of the American dream can again meet its greatest potential, as income inequality will be reduced to a level that rewards creative and innovative capital, while ensuring no one is driven to necessitousness.

-Shortly after the implementation of the new income tax structure, a debt jubilee will cancel student loan debts and any debts with predatory interest rates (for example above 15%) that existed at least 12 months prior.
+Shortly after the implementation of the new income tax structure, a debt jubilee will cancel student loan debts and any debts with predatory interest rates (above 15%) that existed at least 12 months prior.
 A federal civil works project will guarantee employment and ramp up the infrastructure in preparation for the new wealth generation mechanism under terrametrism.
 The Truth, Reparations, and Reconciliations Act (TRRA) will provide wealth-building opportunities for Black Americans in a long-overdue legislative acknowledgement and functional atonement for slavery.
 A year of service requirement will go into effect with options to dedicate twelve months of early adulthood to one of three programs to benefit a healthy public commons.
 Citizenship is open to anyone who completes the service requirement, which can be accomplished part-time over a five-year period.

 Reforms will be made to the charter of corporations along the lines of those proposed by Senator Elizabeth Warren in the Accountable Capitalism Act, and reforms to public sector accountability along the lines of her Anti-Corruption and Public Integrity Act.
 Additional barriers to corruption could be made to the primary process, including a pre-primary sortition system for a public option candidate within each major party.